kshutkin/rollup-extras/plugin-html/README.md

 Optional, boolean, default: true.

-If plugin found a template file name this option defines if plugin need to watch it or not.
+If the plugin found a template file name this option defines if the plugin needs to watch it or not.

 ### emitFile

 Optional, boolean, default: true.

-Defines if plugin should use this.emitFile or should just write it to disk.
-Option can be ignored in setup with mutliple rollup configs.
+Defines if the plugin should use this.emitFile or should just write it to disk.
+Option can be ignored in setup with multiple rollup configs.

 ### useEmittedTemplate

 Optional, boolean, default: true.

-Defines what plugin does if it finds a file with expected file name in bundle.
+Defines what the plugin does if it finds a file with the expected file name in the bundle.
 By default it will be used as a template.
-Template provided through template option should be of higher priority to the plugin.
+Templates provided through the template option should be of higher priority to the plugin.

 ### conditionalLoading

 Optional, boolean, default: undefined.

 Defines if plugin adds `nomodule` attribute for non modular js chunks.
-By default it is done only if we have `es` outputs in one of the bundles processed by plugin.
+By default it is done only if we have `es` outputs in one of the bundles processed by the plugin.
 Also plugin values `iife` outputs higher than `umd` and if we have both filters out `umd` ones.
 This can be changed only by providing custom `assetFactory`.

 ### injectIntoHead

 Optional, RegExp | function | boolean, default: `(fileName: string) => fileName.endsWith(cssExtention)`.

-Option to customize what assets should be injected into head element of a template.
+Option to customize what assets should be injected into the head element of a template.

 ### ignore

 Optional, RegExp | function | boolean, default: false.

-Option to customize what assets should be ignored in process.
+Option to customize what assets should be ignored in the process.

 ### verbose

 Optional, boolean, default: false.

-Option to print more debug information into console (with default appender).
+Option to print more debug information into the console (with default appender).

 ### useWriteBundle